 If your whole Maven or Gradle build doesn't run on Java 11 or 17, we suggest first to try to base the whole build on one of those two versions of Java.
 If it's not compatible, then you can override the

 JAVA_HOME environment variable just before the analysis step, as shown here:

-All VM images available in Azure Pipelines for Microsoft-hosted agents already contain Java 17.
+All VM images available in Azure Pipelines for Microsoft-hosted agents already contain Java 11.
 There is no further action required.
-For self-hosted agents, you must ensure that you are using Java 17.
-You can either modify your build pipeline to ensure that it runs with Java 17 by default, or override the
+For self-hosted agents, you must ensure that you are using Java 11 or 17.
+You can either modify your build pipeline to ensure that it runs with Java 11 or 17 by default, or override the

 JAVA_HOME environment variable just before running the analysis.

 For the specific case of Xamarin, which only allows Java 8, you will need to specify a Java 8 path separately when invoking MSBuild (using, for example,